CourTeous33/docker-distributed-llm/README.md

 After any changes, you **must** `docker compose down` and `docker compose up --build` to rebuild the system.
 Then, you may access the frontend at http://localhost:3001 per usual and prompt.

-For any questions, please contact (insert our emails here).
+For any questions, please contact:
+{echen48, wendi2, pokkali2, cy5, keshav6}@illinois.edu